This section provides an architectural overview of MySQL Cluster Manager, its components, and their deployment.

 Creating, performing initial configuration of, or starting a cluster, requires that agent processes be running on all cluster hosts.
 Once the cluster has been started, it continues to run even if one or more agent processes fail.
 However, any failed agent processes must be restarted before you can perform additional cluster management functions.

 Client.
 A MySQL Cluster Manager client is a software application used to access an MySQL Cluster Manager agent.
 In MySQL Cluster Manager, the client is actually nothing more than the mysql command-line client, started with the options that are necessary for it to connect to an MySQL Cluster Manager agent.
 MySQL Cluster Manager 1.3.6 and later releases include an mcm client for ease of use; this client consists of a script that acts as a wrapper for the mysql client with these options.

 By way of example, we show how MySQL Cluster Manager would be deployed for use with a MySQL Cluster running on 4 host computers.
 This is illustrated in the following diagram:

-In this example cluster, 2 of the hosts each house a management server and an SQL node; the other 2 hosts each house 2 data nodes.
+In this example cluster, two of the hosts each house a management server (ndb_mgmd) and an SQL node (mysqld); the other 2 hosts each house two data nodes (ndbd).
 However, regardless of the distribution of cluster nodes among the hosts, a MySQL Cluster Manager agent process must be runnings on each host.